BrentGrammer/PROGNOTES/Networking/Protocols.md

     TCP/IP networks that can be reached by routing.
   - IP is an intentionally unreliable protocol, so it doesn’t guarantee delivery of information.
+  - IP addresses: Two parts - the network and the host ID.
+The host ID can’t be 0 (the host ID is all zeros) because that address is always reserved to represent the network itself.
+And the host ID can’t be 255 (the host ID is all ones) because that host ID is reserved for use as a broadcast request that’s intended for all hosts on the network.
 - TCP ensures that each packet is delivered, if at all possible, by establishing a connection with the receiving device and then send- ing the packets.
 If a packet doesn’t arrive, TCP resends the packet.
 The connection